Photo courtesy of Blue Sky Gallery, Portland, OR

 Biography

 Ryan Frigillana (b.
-Iligan City, Philippines) is a visual artist working in photography and bookmaking.
-He explores intergenerational themes of myth, faith, and grief through a diasporic and allegorical lens.
-Using books as a medium, his work reimagines archives from popular media, family histories, and biblical sources to activate new ways of seeing around his subjects.
+Iligan City, Philippines) is an artist working in photography and bookmaking.
+His work examines intergenerational themes of myth, faith, and grief through a diasporic and allegorical lens.
+Drawing from his religious and acculturated upbringing, Frigillana activates archives from popular media, family histories, and biblical sources to provoke reflections on sight, memory, and meaning.
+He is based out of Long Island, New York, occasionally working on projects in Southaven, Mississippi.

 Contact